deranjer/goEDMSDocs/content/GettingStarted/_index.md

 # goEDMS

 Discover how goEDMS can help you organize and search your documents.
+Feel free to watch this short introduction to the GUI of goEDMS.

+{{< youtube IW7aZNW08l4 >}}